nshanian/TMT-MS/README.md

 # TMT-MS

-## Exploratory and Differential Abundnance Analysis of TMT-MS Data
+## Exploratory and Differential Protein Abundnance Analysis of TMT-MS Data

 This repository contains tools for exploratory and differential abundance analysis of TMT-MS data using a t-test and Linear and Nonlinear Mixed Effects Models (LNMM) using the `nlme` R package.